konmik/konmik.github.io/content/posts/impostor_syndrome.md

 ## Introduction

-During my early career, I had a very hard case of being an impostor.
-I was hired when I was just 18 and I was given a salary that was higher than my father's salary.
+The first time I was hired when I was just 18 and I was given a salary that was higher than my father's salary.
 My knowledge of software development was close to zero.
 I wasn't a genius - I was just an average guy who managed to read a couple of books (we didn't even have Internet to learn so you can imagine).

+Did I have importor syndrome?
+Hell, yeah!

-Many years later I managed to see how many working hours the software I created have saved.
+Only many years later I managed to see how many working hours the software I created have saved.
 At the company I was working at, we managed to deal with the business having only 2 accountants while in the other division of the same company they had 6 for the same work.
 So my salary must be as of those 4 absent accountants, right?